mytourist/api-documentation/invoices.md

 ## Manage Payments
-You can easaly register payments to an invoice.
+You can easily register payments to an invoice.
 Be aware that we don't send any notifications when you registering any payments at this point.
 You can create and remove payments.
+Both calls returning the Payment object.

 **POST (Add)**
 `https://app.mytourist.cloud/api/v1/invoices/{INVOICE_ID}/payments`